Zewail City of Science, Technology and Innovation: Expansion plans

 Former Egyptian president Adly Mansour issued a decree on April 9, 2014 granting 198 acres to Zewail City for the construction of the new campus in the October Gardens of 6 October City.
 In March 2015, president Abdel Fattah al-Sisi decreed that the new campus be built by the Engineering Authority of the Egyptian Armed Forces and inaugurated in a one-year time frame.
-Zewail City’s University of Science and Technology and Research Institutes are now fully operational at the new campus as three building are completed(Helmy-Nano-Service).
+Zewail City’s University of Science and Technology and Research Institutes are now fully operational at the new campus as four building are completed (Helmy-Nano-Service-Academic).
 The headquarters is also fully functional in Cairo’s Garden City.
 Further plans include the possibility of opening another campus for the city in the New Suez Canal region during the coming years.